sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 Supported submodular functions are:

 - Informative Vector Machine (sometimes called LogDet) with RBF kernel.
 Look at this function if you want to implement your own submodular function.
-- Fast Informative Vector Machine (sometimes called LogDet) with RBF kernel.
-This keeps track of the cholesky decomposition of the kernel matrix and updates it without re-computing the entire Kernelmatrix or its inverse.
+- Fast Informative Vector Machine with RBF kernel.
+This keeps track of the Cholesky Decomposition of the kernel matrix and updates it without re-computing the entire Kernelmatrix or its inverse.
 Use this function if speed is important.

 ## How to use this code
 For building the code you need: